The Gorskys: Online

-In order to up the ante after their self-declared "World's first online comedy festival show", Liam and Chris set out to create the world's first animated comedy festival show.
+After their self-declared "World's first online comedy festival show", Liam and Chris created the self-described "world's first animated comedy festival show".
 This came in the form of a short 2–3 minute cartoon series released roughly every five days during the 2002 Melbourne International Comedy Festival.
-This was largely due to the enormous amount of work required to animate the series.
+Whilst the original plan was to release daily, the team had underestimated the amount of work required to achieve this goal.
 The theme tune was written and performed by Melbourne band Man Bites God, of which Tomkins is a member.

 Television

 The Gorskys first opportunity to create television sketches came when Jo Stanley (with Jodie J Hill) began hosting "Boob Tube", an RMITV produced comedy variety show on Melbourne's public station C31 Melbourne.

 Liam and Chris also appeared on ABC-TV's "E-biz" program.

 In 2003 The Gorskys "Adventures of Terrence and Spider:Professional Bouncers" was picked up for broadcast as interstitials on Foxtel's The Comedy Channel (Australia) throughout 2003–04.